gthomsen/knowledge-graph/Transformer Architecture.md

 ## Input and Output Blocks
 Both input and output are stacks of blocks (like ResNet).
 Each block's sublayer is connected via residual connections, which ultimately forces the embedding size to remain constant within each block (and, ultimately, all blocks).

+Residual connections can carry [[#Position Encoding|positional encoding]] from the inputs throughout the layers.
+Without this, the output of the first multi-head attention block will have eliminated position information.

 Dropout can be applied to the residual connections.

 Multiple attention heads generate a portion of the overall embedding and are concatenated together.